JBDuler/mac-dev-setup/README.md

 brew install pyenv-virtualenv
 ```

-After installation, add the following line to your `.bash_profile`;
+After installation, add the following line to your `.bash_profile`:

 ```bash
 if which pyenv-virtualenv-init > /dev/null; then eval "$(pyenv virtualenv-init -)"; fi